Music Saved 2020: The 29 Best Songs Of The Year

 Just weeks shy of 2020’s grand finale, let’s just say it: This year was trash.
 Much of the world spent the year huddled indoors, sheltering away from political strife, economic anxiety, and a dark health crisis that made us question whether we’d ever see the light again.
 But in our homes, many of us found solace in the one thing that even a raging pandemic can’t disrupt: music.

 It was in these intimate spaces that music carried us through the year’s many highs and lows.
-Traveling wasn’t an option, so we let songs transport us instead.
+Travelling wasn’t an option, so we let songs transport us instead.
 Living rooms became sweaty dance floors; ceiling lights functioned as shimmering disco balls; bedrooms became our dearest confidants, holding our tears and quiet contemplations.
-Artists reminded us that we can still feel connected, even in isolation.
+Artists gave us what we needed to get through 2020’s highs and lows and reminded us that we can still feel connected, even in isolation.

 The unique circumstances of the year also led to a fight against monotony.
 Artists left the confines of their sound, experimenting and taking risks (indie Taylor Swift?
 R&Bhangra?).
 The need for something new and fresh also led to many discovering new types of music from all of the world, opening their ears to music beyond their usual palate (Afrobeats!
 K-pop!).